Mushfiq-alt/Dragon-News/README.md

 ## Description

-Dragon News is a newspaper website built with React.js, React Bootstrap, and React Router,
+Dragon News is a newspaper website built with React.js, React Bootstrap, and React Router.

+Key features include:

+Authentication: Users are required to register and log in to access the complete news content.
+Firebase Authentication is used to securely manage user credentials and enable smooth login processes.

+Authorization: Only authenticated users can access private routes, such as full news articles.
+Unauthorized users are redirected to the login page to ensure content privacy.

+Private Routes: Dragon News implements private routes using React Router to control access to sensitive content, ensuring that only logged-in users can view full articles and other premium features.

 ## Demo